DirectoryTree/LdapRecord-Docs/laravel/v3/auth/testing.md

 }
 ```

 Now let's create our test.
-To do so, we'll setup everything as we have in the above test
+To do so, we'll set up everything as we have in the above test
-example, but we will create our user inside of the `Administrators` Organizational Unit:
+example, but we will create our user inside the `Administrators` Organizational Unit:

 ```php
 public function test_auth_works()